Synchronize Time using PTP

 domainNumber 0

-Note: Some Hesai lidar products (e.g. OT128, AT128P, etc.) support the option of 802.1AS (AUTOSAR) profile, while the PTP master configurations corresponding to this option is actually the same as the standard 802.1AS profile configuration as displayed above.
+Note: Some Hesai lidar products (e.g. OT128, AT128P) support the option of 802.1AS (AUTOSAR) profile, which uses the same PTP master parameter configuration as standard 802.1AS profile.

 [global]